-I love crocheting for the guys in my family, but I think you’ll agree that it’s much easier to crochet for the gals.
-Crocheted beanies seam to be the most popular when it comes to crocheting for men.
+I love crocheting for the guys in my family, but I think you'll agree that it's much easier to find crochet projects for the gals.
+Crocheted beanies seem to be the most popular when it comes to crocheting for men.
 While I love to crochet hats, my husband and boys have plenty of them so I decided to venture out and make them a knit-look scarf and sweaters.

 I love crochet and all of the gorgeous stitch patterns that can be created, but I also love a good challenge and the look of knitted garments.
 So I thought to myself, “What better challenge than to design knit-look crochet garments & accessories?”
 Other than working the basic slip stitch, I believe this stitch is the closest crochet stitch that resembles knit and it works up much more quickly than rows of slip stitches.

 Scarves are great projects to crochet while relaxing and watching your favorite television show, especially a simple scarf like this one that only uses one stitch pattern.
 And I love how you can really change the look of a scarf simply by changing colors.

 Scarves can be great stash buster projects.
 For the mens scarf crochet pattern shown in this post, I chose 3 coordinating worsted weight yarns.
 You can choose to use a lighter or heavier yarn, but don't forget to adjust for your hook size and foundation chain accordingly.

 Men's Knit-Look Ribbed Scarf – FREE CROCHET SCARF PATTERN

 The free pattern is below, but if you love to work offline, I’ve got a couple other great options for you.

 Purchase the ad-free, printable PDF, including all photo tutorials, on Love Crafts here, Ravelry here, or on Etsy here.